hearhellacopters/hash-maker/README.md

 ## MurMur

 MurMur hash function class.
-128 bit functions can be returned as a `string`, `Uint8Array`, or `Buffer`.
+128 bit functions can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 Others return as `number` or `bigint` depending on the hash size.

 Can be imported as: